Read more in Care homes , Community , Dementia , Home care , Leadership , Live-in care

-John’s Campaign was founded in November 2014 by Nicci Gerrard and Julia Jones to highlight the negative impact of disconnection on people with dementia.
+John’s Campaign was founded in November 2014 by Nicci Gerrard and Julia Jones to highlight the negative impact of disconnection on people living with dementia.

-Nicci’s father Dr John Gerrard, who had dementia, went into hospital in February 2014, but restrictive visiting hours meant that Nicci and her family couldn’t be with John whenever they wanted.
+Nicci’s father Dr John Gerrard, who was living with dementia, went into hospital in February 2014, but restrictive visiting hours meant that Nicci and her family couldn’t be with John whenever they wanted.

 John spent five weeks in hospital, with very little connection to his life at home, and when he returned home he needed 24-hour care.
 Dr John Gerrard died in November 2014.